RamonFbaeza/rfpredict-ga4/README.md

 ![RamónFbaeza Logo](https://ramonfbaeza.com/wp-content/uploads/2022/03/logo-400x400px-e1647431977872.png)
 # RF Predict Google Analytics 4

 RF predict GA4 is a project built with Python using Flask.
 The main functionality of this project is to estimate if an user will make a purchase based on their previous behaviour.
+We are using Google Analytics 4 event data.

 ## To start 🚀